jacqizee/Plantpedia/README.md

 ![Plantpedia model plan](client/src/images/readme/model-plan.png)

+### Team Planning

+My team members and I used Trello to organize tasks that needed to be completed, and would assign tasks to one another based on how much progress we had made on the tasks of the previous day.;

 ## Coding

 We utilized Trello to divide up different parts of the application, while also creating a list of any bugs or features we noticed that should be addressed.